 Start/finish at the Kliever Armory!

 The Hop Hop Half & 5K will hold it’s pre and post-event festivities at the Kliever Armory on NE 33rd Ave.
 Race parking and start/finish locations remain the same at the neighboring Port of Portland lot, but now we have a super convenient location to get our Easter-shake on.
 Click here for a map on how to get to the Kliever Armory.

 This extremely flat course starts on NE 33rd Ave. and takes participants south on 33rd for one mile before heading back North towards Marine Drive.
 Participants are then treated to over 10 miles of flat, smooth bike path with gorgeous views of Mt.
 Hood and the mighty Columbia River.
 The course follows an out and back format on the Marine Drive Bike path, with the turnaround right at the I-205 bridge.
 Participants then finish the course by reentering NE 33rd Ave. and finishing where they started.
 USATF CERTIFICATION NUMBER: OR13003LB

 The 5K course takes participants out and back past Riverside Country Club and starts and finishes at the same location as the half marathon in front of the Kliever Armory.
 The 5K is also chip timed and is professionally and accurately measured to ensure an excellent race experience.

 USATF Certified and Chip-timed Half

 The Half Marathon course is always certified and professionally chip timed!
-5K course will be professionally chip-timed and ACCURATELY measured (always) but not a USATF certified course.
+5K and 10K courses will be professionally chip-timed and ACCURATELY measured (always) but not a USATF certified course.